 - Follow up with a review of the needed clarifications

 California has approximately 100,000 licensed medical physicians, with nearly 53,000 medical specialists.
 Los Angeles County has the largest number of practicing physicians providing care.
-The Medical Board of California regulates and licenses allopathic physicians.
-The Osteopathic Medical Board of California regulates and licenses osteopathic physicians whether or not they are a member of the AMA.
-The California Medical Association offers professional assistance for all California physicians.

 All contracts with any medical organization must consider these regulations and licensures.
 Lawyers representing the doctor must be familiar with these rules and regulations.
 Then an attorney reviewing any professional physician contracts will know precisely what to look for.